 Under the AODA, Ontario Regulation 429/07 entitled “Accessibility Standards for Customer Service” establishes accessibility standards specific to customer service and the provision of goods and services to the public.

-Carea CHC Community Health is required to meet the requirements of accessibility standards established by the AODA.
-This policy applies to all Carea CHC staff, volunteers and similar parties who deal with the public on behalf of Carea CHC.
+Carea is required to meet the requirements of accessibility standards established by the AODA.
+This policy applies to all Carea staff, volunteers and similar parties who deal with the public on behalf of Carea.

 Accessible Customer Service Standards

 Carea Community Health Centre (CCHC)

 Under the Accessibility for Ontarians with Disabilities Act, 2005 every business in Ontario must meet the requirements of accessibility standards established by regulation.
 This policy statement establishes the accessibility standards for customer service for Durham Community Health Centre (referred to as “CCHC” or “the agency” throughout this policy) in accordance with Ontario Regulation 429/07, and which outlines CCHC’s commitment to removing and preventing barriers for persons with disabilities in the area of receiving CCHC client service.

 This policy applies to all employees of CCHC, as well as students and volunteers.

 "Accessible" means customer service is provided in a manner that is capable of being easily understood or appreciated; easy to get at; capable of being reached, or entered; obtainable.